 Good job Henry... good job

 Previous winners: Mike Kelly, Jason Jimenez, Rob Murphy

-Previous winners: Michael Bishop x 2, Marcel Bellefeuille
+Previous winners: Jim Daley, Michael Bishop x 2, Marcel Bellefeuille